-The Collaboration for Health IT (Collaboration) was born out of a determination to bring about evolutionary change in electronic health records (EHR) in order to advance patient care, research and education within the dental profession.
+The Collaboration for Health IT (Collaboration) was born out of a determination to bring about evolutionary change in electronic health records (EHR) in order to advance patient care, research and education within healthcare.

 The value of the Collaboration can be summarized into the following categories:

 - Contracted High Service Levels

 - Extensive, Innovative and Interdisciplinary

 Through our work together as a global community of educators, researchers and clinicians at universities schools throughout the world and private clinicians, along with Internet2 and our vendor, ICE Health Systems we have built a secure, extensive, interoperable and high performance EHR which is delivered entirely through cloud technology.

 While we now benefit from this technology in new and exciting ways, we communicate actively to extend our work and direct new innovations into ICE to further improve patient care, research, interprofessional and patient communications and education.

 Protection of patient information is a global imperative and fundamental requirement.
 Security must be continuously improved and externally verified on an ongoing basis.
 Numerous providers have been found to render services that may be considered less than adequate for entrusting them with the private information of our patients.
 The media have focused on this topic and it is the PRACTICE, the PROVIDER and the SCHOOL that are liable.
 Here are a few examples:

 - Henry Schein to pay 250k to ftc for misleading encryption claims

 - Horribly insecure dental software has backdoor flaws